-DDoS attacks have always been cause for concern, but only recently have they truly grown into the downtime giant they represent today.
-The humble denial of service attack has now undergone a number of key evolutions, first into rapidly-scaling Internet of Things (IoT)-based attacks, and now constituting smaller botnets that pack a mighty punch.
+DDoS attacks have always been causing concern, but only recently have they grown into the downtime giant they represent today.
+The humble denial of service attack has now undergone several key evolutions, first into rapidly-scaling Internet of Things (IoT)-based attacks, and now constituting smaller botnets that pack a mighty punch.
 Recent CISA guidance has seen the US Government issue major warnings for DDoS attacks – mitigation is now considered a necessity by industry leaders.
 To come to grips with the true threat of today’s DDoS attacks, let’s analyze the evolution of DDoS – and see how DDoS protection works.

 DDoS: The Dark Side of the Cloud

-The cloud revolutionized almost every industry – in all their forms.
-Whether clothing eCommerce shops or underground hacking groups, the cloud has offered cost-effective storage that can be leveraged to every industry’s gain.
-The rapid expansion of enterprise networks that cloud computing empowers has opened major holes in pre-existing, perimeter-focused security.
-Along the same lines, the expansion in the number of devices represents a key opportunity for the malicious-minded.
+The cloud revolutionized almost every industry—in all its forms.
+Whether clothing eCommerce shops or underground hacking groups, the cloud has offered cost-effective storage that can be leveraged for every industry’s gain.
+The rapid expansion of enterprise networks that cloud computing empowers has opened major holes in preexisting, perimeter-focused security.
+Along the same lines, expanding the number of devices represents a key opportunity for the malicious-minded.

 Botnets live and die by their size and power.
 Cybercriminal-controlled botnets begin via security oversight.
 The goal is to harness the power of an individual’s computer – preferably without the owner’s knowledge of such.
-The CPUs and hardware on offer by even basic smartphones today is more than enough to fulfill DDoS commands; with any wifi-compatible device a target, these botnets seek to stealthily infect devices with a virus, causing no immediate or noticeable damage.
-The completely unnoticed attack turns the computer into a bot, or a ‘zombie’ device.
-Once one computer is compromised, most DDoS viruses now also begin to seek out other machines connected to the same network.
+The CPUs and hardware offered by even basic smartphones today are more than enough to fulfill DDoS commands; with any wifi-compatible device a target, these botnets seek to stealthily infect devices with a virus, causing no immediate or noticeable damage.
+The completely unnoticed attack turns the computer into a bot or a ‘zombie’ device.
+Once one computer is compromised, most DDoS viruses also seek out other machines connected to the same network.

-A DDoS attack, in essence, describes a website that is flooded with requests in an incredibly short period of time.
+DDoS attacks are highly public, making them popular among politically motivated attacks.
+A DDoS attack, in essence, describes a website flooded with requests in an incredibly short time.
 A successful attack demands too many resources from the site, overwhelming the hosting server and causing it to deny requests from legitimate users.
-The ‘distributed’ aspect refers to the fact that these malicious requests are coming from multiple locations and IP addresses at the same time.
-A site on the receiving end of a DDoS attack sees the sudden onslaught of thousands – or millions – of requests over a period of minutes.
-This may be sustained indefinitely; sometimes attackers will demand a ransom, other times their aims are just to bring you offline for a while.
-DDoS attacks are highly public, making them a firm favorite among politically-motivated attacks.
+The ‘distributed’ aspect is that these malicious requests come simultaneously from multiple locations and IP addresses.
+A site receiving a DDoS attack sees the sudden onslaught of thousands – or millions – of requests over minutes.
+This may be sustained indefinitely; sometimes attackers will demand a ransom, and other times, they aim to bring you offline for a while.

 The scale of these botnets can be truly intimidating.
-Mirai was one of the first to prioritize scale over all else.
-Breaking onto the scene in 2016, Mirai’s creators first launched a widespread attack upon the website of a well-known security professional.
+Mirai was one of the first to prioritize ranking over all else.
+Breaking onto the scene in 2016, Mirai’s creators first launched a widespread attack on the website of a well-known security professional.
 Piggybacking off the atrocious inbuilt security of early IoT devices, Mirai botnet victims swiftly grew to millions.
-Mirai’s source code was shortly thereafter leaked online.
-This has since seen a number of evolutions, with one recent example variously nicknamed IoTrooper and Reaper.
-This strain is able to infect IoT devices at a far faster rate than the original Mirai code.
-The Reaper boasts a larger number of device manufacturers as victims, and has a far deeper degree of control over the infected bots.
+Mirai’s source code was leaked online shortly after that.
+This has since seen several evolutions, with one recent example nicknamed IoTrooper and Reaper.
+This strain can infect IoT devices far faster than the original Mirai code.
+The Reaper boasts many device manufacturers as victims and has a far deeper degree of control over the infected bots.
 Even more recent botnets such as Mantis have switched tactics: with only 5,000 bots under its control, it can still launch extremely heavy attacks, clocking in at over 15 million requests per second.
-With attackers able to take their pick of uber-powerful server machinery, the DDoS attack is entering its heyday.
+With attackers able to pick up uber-powerful server machinery, the DDoS attack is entering its heyday.

 CISA Issues Guidance

-The growth of the cloud has seen industry standards shift in the favor of DDoS attackers.
-Post-pandemic interconnectivity is here to stay, meaning externally-facing resources are now essential to business operation.
-Keeping and maintaining these remote connectivity networks is a challenging demand even for mature IT teams; it also makes it nigh impossible to completely avoid a DDoS attack.
+The growth of the cloud has seen industry standards shift in favor of DDoS attackers.
+Post-pandemic interconnectivity is here to stay, meaning externally facing resources are now essential to business operations.
+Maintaining these remote connectivity networks is challenging even for mature IT teams, making it impossible to avoid a DDoS attack completely.

-This is one reason for the cybersecurity and Infrastructure Agency (CISA)’s recent publication of official guidance.
-Working in partnership with the FBI and the Multi-State Information Sharing and Analysis Center (MS-ISAC), the three government bodies have analyzed the growing threat that DDoS attacks present to national security.
-With a focus on when – not if – the guidance recommends three key defense tactics.
+This is one reason the Cybersecurity and Infrastructure Agency (CISA) recently published official guidance.
+Working in partnership with the FBI and the Multi-State Information Sharing and Analysis Center (MS-ISAC), the three government bodies have analyzed the growing threat DDoS attacks present to national security.
+The guidance recommends three key defense tactics, focusing on when—not if.

 The first is to understand your critical assets and services.
-By first identifying what core services you own, it then becomes possible to analyze each one’s exposure to the public internet.
+Identifying what core services you own allows you to analyze each one’s exposure to the public internet.
 Keep an eye out for common vulnerabilities within these key components, too.
-Prioritize assets based on their mission criticality, and how necessary it is that each asset remains available.
-Good cyber hygiene such as server hardening, and on-the-ball patching needs to be maintained throughout the entire tech stack, as this helps lower the risk of an attack.
+Prioritize assets based on their mission criticality and how necessary it is that each support remain available.
+Good cyber hygiene, such as server hardening and on-the-ball patching, must be maintained throughout the entire tech stack, as this helps lower the risk of an attack.

-Once you’ve taken a thorough look at each critical asset, it’s time to turn that attention to your users.
-Have a real-time look at the number of disparate ways each user connects to an organization’s network.
-If you offer hybrid or remote working, this will be even more scattershot.
-Whether onsite or via company-wide virtual private networks (VPNs), this process allows you to identify any network chokepoints, alongside helping you maintain connectivity for your actual user base.
+Once you’ve thoroughly examined each critical asset, it’s time to turn that attention to your users.
+Realistically, look at the number of disparate ways each user connects to an organization’s network.
+This will be even more scattershot, whether onsite or via company-wide virtual private networks (VPNs).
+This will allow you to identify any network chokepoints, helping you maintain connectivity for your existing user base.
+This will be even more scattershot if you offer hybrid or remote working.

 The Third and Final Step: Comprehensive Mitigation

 The final piece of advice presented by the CISA report recommends a dedicated DDoS mitigation provider.
-In the realm of DDoS attacks, it can often take just moments to go down, but hours or even days to fully recover.
-This entire time, the organization is spiraling as critical communications and public-facing resources are apparently wiped off the internet.
-Every second counts when it comes to successful attack mitigation.
+DDoS attacks often take moments to go down but hours or even days to fully recover.
+This entire time, the organization is spiraling as critical communications and public-facing resources are wiped off the internet—every second counts regarding successful attack mitigation.

 Border Gateway Protocol (BGP) routing represents one of the most reliable forms of DDoS prevention.
-With this mitigation solution in place, the third-party provider acts as a proxy for your own apps or site.
-All connections pass through their own servers, allowing your origin servers to remain hidden and the solution provider’s scrubbing process to kick in.
-By rerouting this traffic via the security provider, it becomes possible to analyze the incoming traffic via deep packet inspection.
-By comparing known troublesome IP addresses, and common malicious browsing habits, it becomes possible to scrub the malicious request out of the barrage.
-This cuts off the attacker’s main ammunition: if only legitimate users are allowed to request your site, attackers are left completely powerless.
-DDoS mitigation solutions allow you to prioritize genuine users, even when actively under attack.
+With this mitigation solution, the third-party provider is a proxy for your apps or site.
+All connections pass through their servers, allowing your origin servers to remain hidden and the solution provider’s scrubbing process to kick in.
+Rerouting this traffic via the security provider makes it possible to analyze the incoming traffic via deep packet inspection.
+Comparing known troublesome IP addresses and common malicious browsing habits makes it possible to scrub the malicious request out of the barrage.
+This cuts off the attacker’s main ammunition: attackers are powerless if only legitimate users can request your sits.
+DDoS mitigation solutions will enable you to prioritize genuine users, even when actively under attack.